-Since 2014 StreetInvest has hosted Geography Undergraduate dissertation interns from Royal Holloway, University of London where the topic for the research is agreed between the student, their supervisors Professor Katie Willis or Dr Vandana Desai, and StreetInvest.
+Since 2014 StreetInvest has hosted Geography Undergraduate dissertation students from Royal Holloway, University of London where the topic for the research is agreed between the student, their supervisors Professor Katie Willis or Dr Vandana Desai, and StreetInvest.

 Street Work: cause for division or place to start?

 A comparison of the views of NGO professionals, academics, street workers, and street involved children on the value of street work.
 BSc by Jacob Brunner (Manchester University)PDF Download

 A study of Accra, Ghana: by Poppy Velosa-Ayres (StreetInvest Trustee, former employee, who volunteered in Ghana)PDF Download

 Study looking into the practices underpinning the continuance of a high quality 'relationship of trust'.
 BSc by Lucy Smith (Royal Holloway)PDF Download

 Exploring the concept of measuring wellbeing in the context of street children in Tanzania.
 MSc By Hugo Rukavina (Royal Holloway)PDF Download

 Education: the key to the future?